CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 }
 ```

-Removes a corpse around you
+Removes a corpse around you (corpses are handled as items)

 ```json
   {